Low-Frequency/Klipper-Git-Backup/README.md

 # Adding a Klipper config backup script

-This script is meant to be set up as a service to backup your klipper config files to a GitHub repository, or Google Drive.
+This script sets itself up as a service to backup your klipper config files to a GitHub repository, or Google Drive.

+In the version prior to this only a default install of klipper was supported.
+Now you can use this script with systems that were set up with [KIAUH](https://github.com/th33xitus/kiauh) too and it even supports multiple instances of klipper!

+If your're migrating from an old version of the script please just set it up from scratch since pretty much everything has changed.

 If you have any questions, bug reports or requests feel free to DM me on Discord: **Low_Frequency#0831**